Kayli/logspub/law.md

     - since the situs of an object determines the 'lex situs', that is, the law applicable in the jurisdiction where the object is located
     - which may differ from the 'lex fori', the law applicable in the jurisdiction where a legal action is brought

+- adjudicator: someone who presides, judges, and arbitrates during a formal dispute or competition

 ## references